-This proposed action applies to any person who sells, offers for sales, installs, or introduces into commerce in Maryland any substance in end-uses listed in the Tables below.
+This proposed action applies to any person who sells, offers for sale, leases, rents, installs, uses, or manufactures in the State any product or equipment if it consists of, uses, or will use a listed substance for use in an end-use listed in Table 1 in the regulation, unless an exemption is listed in Table 2.

-The requirements focus on end-use prohibitions from the EPA's SNAP Program Rules 20 and 21 for the following sectors/categories: Aerosol Propellants, Air Conditioning, Refrigeration and Foams.
+The requirements focus on end-use prohibitions from the EPA's SNAP Program Rules 20 and 21 for the following sectors/categories: Aerosol Propellants; Air Conditioning; Refrigeration; and Foams.